The dominoes have fallen.

 “No coming back?”
-Omega flipped her hair again slowly as she turned to face Agape, and the sideways ELPIS tattoo imprinted on the back of her neck became visible in the dim light.
+Omega flipped her hair again slowly as she turned to face Agape.
+The sideways ELPIS tattoo imprinted on the back of her neck became visible in the dim light.
 “Are you making every decision in your life thinking you can go back and reverse it?”
 Omega bent down over her knees, looking down at Agape like she was talking to a child.
 “The moment we called ourselves ELPIS we knew we could never go back.”

 Cadence felt her heart skip a beat.
 The statement in itself was not what unnerved her.
 It was the reaction to the statement by their captors that did.
-All of them were smiling.
-Even Vincente was smiling faintly like it was some kind of joke, like they were all on the same page—whatever damn page that was.
+They all smiled.
+Even Vincente smiled faintly like it was some kind of joke, like they were all on the same page—whatever damn page that was.

 “You’re sounding very indignant about your situation, Agape Rosario,” Francis—‘Theta,’ Cadence decided, since thinking about him as ‘Francis’ felt wrong—drew.
 “You seem to think you don’t belong here.”